 So please, stop complaining about your autistic children.

-If you agree with this and you want a safe space online where you can learn and grow as an autism advocate, enter your info below (under the image) to join the Embracing Autism Facebook Group!
+If you agree with this and you want a safe space online where you can learn and grow as an autism advocate, click here to tell me a bit about your situation and join the Embracing Autism Facebook Group!

 If you loved this post, you might also enjoy…